 It works best if you sing this little ditty.
 Holding hands with a group in a school play is even better.
-Oh yes, it all good in the mind of ASUG US.
+Oh yes, it all right in the mind of ASUG US.
 (If ASUG US had a mascot, it would be an ostrich or maybe a lap dog.)

 How can this be?

-- Is ASUG paying attention to the SAP’s customers concerns or are they censored by SAP?
+- Is ASUG paying attention to the SAP’s customers’ concerns, or are they censored by SAP?

 - Does ASUG have even the tiniest percentage of independence from SAP?

 ASUG US spends most of its time getting SAP customers all bubbly on new SAP applications.
 They are so censored on anything negative about SAP that they are a user group in name only.
 I have coined a new term for ASUG US.
 It is “SAP Marketing Apparatus Part Deux.”
-Any attendance at ASUG events or reading of ASUG articles should be framed regarding ASUG merely being another marketing arm of SAP.
-SAP does not need yet another marketing arm to get their message across and to censor all criticism.
+Any ASUG events or reading of ASUG articles should be framed regarding ASUG merely being another marketing arm of SAP.
+SAP does not need yet another marketing arm to get its message across and to censor all criticism.